 There have been a number of exhibitions in recent times that have been paramount to establishing contemporary African art on the Western art front.

-1989, Centre Pompidou, Paris - 'Magicians de la Terre', this exhibition teamed primitive or folk artist like Kane Kwei with the so-called avant-garde.
-This exhibition revealed more about the curator than the reality of the artistic scene on the African continent as preference was given to artists who exhibited traces of tradition like feathers, pigments etc. However it did bring some unexposed African artists into the limelight and showed them alongside others from all over the world placing them in a very contemporary context which was a first.
+1989 - 'Magicians de la Terre' - Centre Pompidou, Paris.
+This exhibition teamed primitive or folk artist like Kane Kwei with the so-called avant-garde.
+It revealed more about the curator than the reality of the artistic scene on the African continent as preference was given to artists who exhibited traces of tradition like feathers, pigments etc. However it did bring some unexposed African artists into the limelight and showed them alongside others from all over the world placing them in a very contemporary context which was a first.

-1995, Whitechapel, London 'Seven Stories about Modern Art in Africa', attempted to provide an historical context for African modernism.
-Showed the work of 60 artists and the collaboration of 5 African curators.
+1995 - 'Seven Stories about Modern Art in Africa' - Whitechapel, London.
+Attempting to provide a historical context for African modernism, it showed the work of 60 artists and the collaboration of 5 African curators.

-2001, New York City - 'The Short Century: Independence and Liberation movements in Africa, 1945-1994', highly ambitious it installed 400 works on 3 floors of all media forms from all over Africa.
+2001 - 'The Short Century: Independence and Liberation movements in Africa, 1945-1994' - New York City.
+A highly ambitious exhibition, it installed 400 works on 3 floors of all media forms from all over Africa.

-2008, October gallery, London - 'Angaza Africa', showcased their choice of 12 of Africa's most innovative and dynamic artists.
+2008 - 'Angaza Africa' - October gallery, London, showcased their choice of 12 of Africa's most innovative and dynamic artists.

-2008, Studio Museum, Harlem - 'Flow' - focused on a new generation of young artists who mostly live abroad and visit Africa regularly.
+2008 - 'Flow' - Studio Museum, Harlem focused on a new generation of young artists who mostly lived abroad and visited Africa regularly.

 There are three other areas which have contributed hugely to the maturing of the Contemporary African art scene, adding increased value and authenticity to the works of African artists and arousing public awareness and interest, both on the continent and abroad: